 The AAP interviewer serves as the most direct point of contact between the Alumni Admissions Program and a prospective student.
-Occupying the “front lines”, so to speak, the interviewer can significantly impact an applicant’s perspective on Georgetown.
-It is the AAP member’s role to interview students in an effective and timely manner, submit reports with the same thoughtfulness and timeliness, respond appropriately to requests from the local Chair, review communications from the Admissions Office, and contribute toward a positive view of Georgetown in his/her local area.
+As an interviewer, you can significantly impact an applicant’s perspective on Georgetown.
+It is your role to interview students in a warm, welcoming way and in an effective, timely manner.
+Submit your interview reports thoroughly and thoughtfully, responding appropriately to requests from your Chair, reviewing communications from the Admissions Office, and contributing a positive view of Georgetown in the applicant’s local area.

-Dress appropriately for a professional – if casual – interview.Your own choice of dress sets the tone for applicants.
+Dress in business/professional casual for the interview and do not judge the applicant for how they dress.Your own choice of dress sets the tone for applicants.
+You are representing Georgetown and you want to show respect for the applicant.
 Sloppy, disheveled clothing does not make a good impression.

-Submit reports within the Admissions-mandated deadlines.We strongly suggest submitting reports within two weeks of the interview.
-If you fail to submit the report by the mandated deadline, the Admissions Office cannot guarantee that your interview will be taken into consideration during application review.
+Submit reports no later than the deadline date provided by the Admissions Office.It is best to submit your interview report within two weeks of the interview.
+If you do not submit your report by the deadline, the Admissions Office cannot guarantee it will be taken into consideration during application review.

-Submit detailed reports of high quality.Please ensure that your report is detailed enough that it provides helpful information for the Admissions Committee.
-One or two sentences is not sufficient and does not give us adequate context or evaluative material.
-While writing your report, keep in mind that the Admissions Committee will have the student’s transcript and list of extracurricular activities.
-Provide context for your rating and examples supporting any conclusions that you make about the student.
+Submit well-written, thorough reports that include relevant detail.Please ensure your report is detailed enough that it provides helpful information for the Admissions Committee.
+One or two sentences is not sufficient and does not give adequate context or evaluative material.
+While writing your report, remember the Admissions Committee will have the student’s transcript and list of extracurricular activities.
+Provide context for your rating and examples supporting any conclusions you make about the student.

-Do not discuss or conjecture a student’s likelihood of admission.The interview is only one piece – albeit important – of the application.
-It does not present the “whole picture” of a student’s application, and transcripts or other materials presented by the student at the interview are (1) not requested by Georgetown and (2) insufficient to form an adequate notion of the student’s probability of admission.
-Please do not set student expectations by providing your own evaluation of their “chances,” as you may be setting them up for disappointment, as well as putting yourself in an uncomfortable situation.
+Do not discuss or predict a student’s likelihood of admission.The interview is one important piece of the application.
+It does not present the “whole picture” of a student’s application.
+Transcripts or other materials provided by the student at the interview are not requested by our office and are insufficient to predict the probability of admission.
+Do not articulate your own evaluation of an applicant’s “chances.”
+You may not only be setting them up for disappointment, but also putting yourself in an uncomfortable situation.

-Respond in a timely manner to the Admissions Office, your local AAP Chair, applicants, and families.We expect interviewers to respond in a timely (though reasonable) manner to requests from the Admissions Office and your local Chair.
-Additionally, applicants and families may contact you with follow-up questions, many of which can be time-sensitive.
+Respond in a timely manner to the Admissions Office, your AAP Chair, applicants, and families.We expect interviewers to respond in a reasonably timely manner to requests from the Admissions Office and your local Chair.
+Applicants and families may also contact you with follow-up questions, which could be time-sensitive.
 Please respond to AAP-related communications as needed, referring students and families to the appropriate contact when necessary.

-Do not establish social connections or relationships with students on social media sites or apps.All communication between interviewers and students should be related to university-affiliated business while students are in the midst of the application process.
+Do not establish social connections or relationships with students on social media sites or apps.While students are in the midst of the application process, all communication between interviewers and students should be related to university-affiliated business.

-Congratulate admitted students after admissions decisions are released.If one of your interviewees is admitted to Georgetown, call or e-mail him/her to congratulate the student, and ask if he/she has any additional questions or concerns.
-Interviewers wield substantial influence over a student’s perception of the university, and you may greatly impact a student’s decision to attend.
+Congratulate admitted students after admissions decisions are released.If one of your interviewees is admitted to Georgetown, call or e-mail them to congratulate them!
+Ask if they have additional questions or concerns.
+As the warm, welcoming face of Georgetown, your congratulatory call or email is a great yield activity and may signifcantly impact a student’s decision to attend.

-Make every effort to attend local meetings and recruitment and yield events.The AAP Fall Meeting serves as a helpful way to stay “up-to-date” on campus events, admissions policies, and school culture.
-Admitted Student Receptions are most successful when a number of admitted students and alumni are both in attendance, as alumni showcase the local Hoya community.
+Attend local meetings as well as recruitment and yield events.The AAP Fall Meeting serves as a helpful way to stay “up-to-date” on campus events, admissions policies, and school culture.
+Admitted Student Receptions are most successful when a number of admitted students and alumni are both in attendance, since alumni showcase the local Hoya community.

-Remain informed in regard to Georgetown’s policies, activities, and trends through the AAP Newsletter, University website, and any other means available.
+Remain informed about Georgetown’s policies, activities, and trends through the AAP Newsletter, University website, and other available means.